Hidden charm pentaquarks: mass spectrum, magnetic moments, and photocouplings: Flavor wave functions

 Here we have used the phase convention of Baird and Biedenharn~\cite{Baird:1963wv}, in combination with the notation of the lowering operators of Haacke {\it et al.}~\cite{Haacke:1975rt} \ba I_- |u\rangle &=& |d\rangle ~, \nonumber\\ U_- |d\rangle &=& |s\rangle ~, \nonumber\\ M_- |s\rangle &=& |c\rangle ~. \ea Finally, the symmetric pentaquark wave functions of Eqs.~\eqref{wf3} and~\eqref{penta3} are obtained by coupling Eq.~\eqref{wfa1} to the wave function of the antiquark with charm of Eq.~\eqref{antiquarkwf}.

 The other pentaquark flavor wave functions corresponding to the $q^4$ configurations of Eqs.~\eqref{qqqqflavor10} and \eqref{qqqqflavor8} can be obtained in a similar way.
 Table~\ref{flavorwf} shows the results for all possible 12 multiquark $uudc\bar{c}$ configurations.
-The results for the octet configurations coincide with those given in Appendix~A.2 of~\cite{Yuan:2012wz}.
+The results for the octet configurations coincide with the product of the four-quark $uudc$ wave functions of Appendix~A.2~\cite{Yuan:2012wz} and that of the $\bar{c}$ quark which in the Baird and Biedenharn phase convention carries a minus sign, see Eq.~(\ref{antiquarkwf}).